 Driving Insights ⋅ Supporting Development ⋅ Achieving Excellence

-Institutional Effectiveness (IE) brings together four primary functions of the College – Institutional Accreditation, Research, Planning, and Effectiveness.
+Institutional Effectiveness (IE) brings together five primary functions of the College – Institutional Accreditation, Effectiveness, Library Resources, Research, and Planning.